-19 Competition Authority (2010a).

-the position was clarified.20 Instead of proceeding directly to new Guidelines, draft Guidelines would be issued first for comment and discussion.21 This is a sensible revision, particularly in view of the shortcomings identified below in the proposals contained in the Consultation Paper.
+The Competition Authority's Consultation Paper was issued on 3 December 2010.
+In the news release accompanying the Consultation Paper, the Competition Authority stated that: "by carrying out a public consultation on the merger guidelines at this stage, the Competition Authority hopes to be able to publish new merger guidelines without delay after any legislative amendments relating to the Act come into force" (Competition Authority, 2010h).
+Hence it appeared that after considering all the submissions made in response to the Consultation Paper, new Guidelines would be issued, subject to legislative timing considerations.
+However, the position was subsequently clarified.
+Instead of proceeding directly to new Guidelines, draft Guidelines would be issued first for comment and discussion.
+This is a sensible decision, particularly in view of the shortcomings identified below in the proposals contained in the Consultation Paper.
 However, irrespective of these shortcomings, exposing the draft Guidelines to comment is a sensible step before finalisation of the Guidelines takes place.